Vijay11-08/AI/README.md

-# Good 📚
+# Artificial Intelligence 📚

-Welcome to the **Good** repository! 🎉 This repository contains a collection of machine learning projects implemented in Python using Jupyter Notebooks.
+Welcome to the **Artificial Intelligence** repository! 🎉 This repository contains a collection of machine learning projects implemented in Python using Jupyter Notebooks.
 Each project demonstrates the application of various machine learning algorithms on different datasets.
 Whether you're a beginner or an experienced developer, this repository will help you understand the practical implementation of popular machine learning techniques. 💡

 ## 📂 Project Overview